Last-place St. Louis Cardinals trying to find their way

 They just aren’t experiencing much winning at the moment, and rare moments of dysfunction seem to be leaking into the franchise’s foundational “Cardinal Way.”
 After taking two of three at the Chicago Cubs this week, St. Louis remained in last place in the NL Central with a 13-25 record.

-It's the worst 38-game start for the club since it was 13-25 in 1925, according to Sportradar.
-The Cardinals haven't finished with a losing record since they were 78-84 in 2007, and the franchise has just two losing seasons in the past 25 years.
+It’s the worst 38-game start for the club since it was 13-25 in 1925, according to Sportradar.
+The Cardinals haven’t finished with a losing record since they were 78-84 in 2007, and the franchise had just two losing seasons in the previous 25 years.

 The last time a big league team made the playoffs after it was at least 14 games under .500 — St. Louis was 10-24 after a 6-5 loss to Detroit last weekend — at any point in the season was the 2005 Houston Astros.